 IDA recognises manufacturing site audits performed by WHO Pre-qualification (WHO PQ) teams or by Stringent Regulatory Authorities (SRAs).
 Products that are WHO prequalified or SRA approved do not require a complete product approval procedure by IDA.
 For these items, we perform a number of checks to verify that the supplied products comply with the SRA or WHO PQ specifications.

-The IDA Quality Affairs department consists of teams based in our offices in Amsterdam, Mumbai (India) and Shijiazhuang (China).
+The IDA Quality Affairs department consists of teams based in our offices in Amsterdam, Mumbai (India), Dubai (UAE) and Shijiazhuang (China).
 These teams work together to maintain IDA’s certifications and ensure a consistently high level of organisational performance.
 IDA's current certifications are shown below.
 In addition, we comply with the WHO Model Quality Assurance System (MQAS) for Procurement Agencies.

 IDA has a dedicated team of regulatory affairs professionals based in Mumbai.
 Their expertise allows them to prepare country-specific dossiers for IDA products.
-Once the registration process is underway, they monitor progress until the product receives marketing authorisation from the destination country.
+Once the registration process is underway, the regulatory specialists monitor progress until the product receives marketing authorisation from the destination country.
 The team also provides support for post-marketing changes and administrative issues related to registration.